ARastrojo/Metagenomics/01_software_installation.md

 ### STAMP

 This program is out of date and cannot be installed using _conda_ because uses python v2.7 which is no longer maintained.
 Although some python v2.7 can be used, in this case STAMP requires a library (pyQt4) which is not avaible.
-But we can _clone_ an all _conda environment_ created when all libraries were availble by using _conda-pack_ (see Tips before starting for more details).
+But we can _clone_  the  _conda environment_ created when all libraries were availble by using _conda-pack_ (see Tips before starting for more details).

 ```bash
 gdown https://drive.google.com/uc?id=1ANLUfRcoudLWH40CFUomd0Ma50h4mAAn